deeeelin/NTHU_SELECT/README.md

 ![Image](./README_sources/LCES_2.png)

-3. Put one or more LCES html (obtaiined on step 2) in a directory (like the sample directory "LCES" in "resources" folder ) ,and enter the directory path to the program
+3. Put one or more LCES html (obtaiined on step 2) in a directory (like the sample directory "LCES" in "resources" folder ) ,and enter the relative directory path to the program

 CASD: